ilyaperepelitsa/CV/README.md

 ### Scraping projects
 * Python graphs - I started putting together some boilerplate for graphs.
-Initiated a boxplot graph function that accepts arguments to dete
+Initiated a boxplot graph function that accepts arguments to determine